domagojk/scalable-arhitecture/README.md

 It is based on my personal experience and relatively old [article](https://addyosmani.com/largescalejavascript) from Addy Osmany and even older [presentation](https://www.youtube.com/watch?v=b5pFv9NB9fs) of Nicholas Zakas.

+Basically the application should be created as a set of components, and the part of the application connecting them together should be as small as possible.

+Note that a term "component" (sometimes called "module") indicates an isolated part of the application.
+It's a broader concept than "React component".

+I had deliberately chosen the same term, because they could have a parent-child relationship similar to a React hierarchy.
+Also a React component itself is... well - a component, but only for a presentational part of the app.

 ```
                       c(reusability) * c(independence) * c(testability)
 scalabilityIndex =  -----------------------------------------------------